dirk-dev/SpaceTrivia_refactored/README.md

 ## How to run Space Trivia:

 Space Trivia can either be run from the hosted site (link is above) or you can download the files to a local directory and open the HTML document in a web browser.
+The questions can changed as desired.
+Simply replace the contents of the ```question.js``` file with the new questions and answers.

 ## Demo: